jordancapri1231-prog/SAFE-CSM-Industry-Edition/README.md

 exist separately as NDA-protected, non-public codebases.

 Researchers and organizations working on AI safety, stability control,
-industrial drift mitigation, or cognitive-structure-based evaluation
+industrial drift mitigation or evaluation
 are welcome to contact us for SAFE-layer information exchange or joint evaluation.